redvasily/django-emailauth/README.rst

 based on email addresses instead of usernames.

 This application can operate in a traditional one user - one email mode as well as one user - many emails mode.
-And I plan to add EAUT and OpenID support to this mode eventually.

 This application consists of: